Notes

 Lit by hanging pots & pans of luminous cone fungi (Armillaria.)

-Amidst the rows hunches a shape.
-Large.
-Emitting munching noises.
+Amidst the rows hunches a large man emitting munching noises.
 This is Dieter, a huge ragman in disheveled gray trappings and a torn brown suit jacket.

 “No, not yet.
 I am so close.
 I can feel it!”